danielBingham/danielbingham/README.md

 # Hi :wave:, I'm Daniel (or Bing)

 I'm a software engineer from Bloomington, Indiana.
-I've been writing code since  1998 (I was 13) and spent my high school years hacking on a Multi-User Dungeon in C.  I went to Skidmore College from 2005 to 2009 and studied Physics and Computer Science, graduating in 2009 with a double major.
+I've been writing code since 1998 (I was 13) and spent my high school years hacking on a Multi-User Dungeon in C. I went to Skidmore College from 2005 to 2009 to study Physics and Computer Science.
+I graduated in 2009 with a double major.
 Since then I've been working as a Software Engineer.
 I have 10 years professional Full Stack experience and 5 years DevOps and Engineering Management.

 When I'm not writing code I spend a lot of time working on municipal policy